Sebaceous Hyperplasia: Causes, Treatments, and Prevention

 - This results in shiny bumps, usually on the nose and forehead, which are depressed in the center.

-- A number of home remedies, medications and cosmetic procedures can reduce the appearance of sebaceous hyperplasia, but there is no cure.
+- Home remedies, medications, and cosmetic procedures can reduce the appearance of sebaceous hyperplasia.

 Overactive oil glands can result in excess sebum production, creating conditions like acne or an oily scalp.
-You can find sebaceous glands under hair follicles and pores all over your body, but they most often show up on the back, groin, armpits, shoulders, and face.
+You can find sebaceous glands near hair follicles all over your body, but they are most often on the back, groin, armpits, shoulders, and face.

 At first glance, it can be easy to confuse sebaceous hyperplasia with basal cell carcinoma, which could potentially be a malignant skin tumor, so be sure to schedule an appointment with your dermatologist to make sure that you don’t have skin cancer.

-There are several at-home treatments you can try if you want to reduce the appearance of those unsightly bumps.
+There are several at-home treatments that you can try if you want to reduce the appearance of these unsightly bumps.
 While it’s important to recognize that the condition can’t be cured, it can still be managed.

-Other at-home remedies that have been shown to make a difference in the treatment of sebaceous hyperplasia include green tea extract, tea tree oil and clay-based masks and exfoliants.
+Green tea extract, tea tree oil, and clay-based masks and exfoliants have also all been shown to make a difference in the treatment of sebaceous hyperplasia.
 The antioxidants in green tea help to keep your skin clear and healthy by inhibiting the production of oil.
-As Wu notes, “Cold green tea compresses can help reduce inflammation and oil production as well as calm breakouts.”
+As Wu notes: “Cold green tea compresses can help reduce inflammation and oil production as well as calm breakouts.”

 Tea tree oil is known for killing the bacteria that causes acne.
 Clay-based masks and exfoliants pull oils and dirt out of your pores, which ultimately unclogs them and keeps them free of buildup.